 We can help figure that out for you of course.
 Making student loan plans is our primary business.

 To make the most of your DPT degree, keep fixed costs low.
 Don’t just buy a house because everybody is doing it.
-Buy your car in cash, rent if you’re in a high cost of living area.
+Buy your car in cash, rent if you’re in a high cost of living area or move to a place like Nevada with no income taxes.
 Focus on having a high savings rate.

 Even the most indebted physical therapist will be able to be financially secure with a high savings rate.
 It’s just a lot more difficult than it used to be thanks to the ridiculous cost of a physical therapist’s education.